 The Biennial Bay-Delta Science Conference is a forum for presenting technical analyses and results relevant to the Delta Science Program’s mission to provide the best possible, unbiased, science-based information for water and environmental decision-making in the Bay-Delta system.
 The goal of the conference is to offer new information and syntheses to the broad community of scientists, engineers, resource managers, and stakeholders working on Bay-Delta issues.

-The conference program will feature oral and poster presentations that deliver scientific information and ideas relevant to the topic sessions.
-This year’s conference theme is “Our Estuary at an Intersection”.
+In 2018, the conference program featured oral and poster presentations that delivered scientific information and ideas relevant to the topic sessions.
+The 2018 conference theme was “Our Estuary at an Intersection”.
 Intersections are decision points and places where crossroads meet.
 The management of the Bay-Delta ecosystem sits at the crossroads of geography, ecology, economy, culture, and resource management.
 Navigating the intersection has direct implications for statewide water supply and efforts to improve the aquatic ecosystem for fisheries, recreation, and tourism.
 Achieving these goals requires science that addresses the intersection of geographical, ecological, physical, and social considerations in order to build long-term, resilient solutions.